mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/job-exception.md

 ---
 title: JobException class
+description: Defines the core behavior of the the base class that is thrown when there is a job exception.

 ---

 Defines the core behavior of the the base class that is thrown when there is a job exception.